FDA Works to Clarify Device Data Collection Priorities

 One area is mature technologies.
-For example, a subcutaneous implantable cardioverter defibrillator (S-ICD) has the same basic elements of an ICD, which have been used for decades.
-Clinical and preclinical evaluations in the premarket setting for the subcutaneous ICD were tailored to collect data on the new aspects and to evaluate functionality of the device, while more detailed safety data is collected in a postmarket study.
+For example, a subcutaneous implantable cardioverter-defibrillator (S-ICD) has the same basic elements of an ICD, which have been used for decades.
+Clinical and preclinical evaluations in the premarket setting for the subcutaneous ICD were tailored to collect data on the new aspects and to evaluate the functionality of the device, while more detailed safety data is collected in a postmarket study.

 Other situations include an urgent public health need, especially in a situation where postmarket testing would do a better job confirming the benefits of a device.

 The guidance spells out several other examples where it may be appropriate, including: